 As a snake grows, its skin doesn’t grow along with it and eventually gets too tight, like our clothes do, if we gain weight.
 It wears out, too, so snakes of any age need to shed it periodically.
 Here’s how they do it:

 This process, called ecdysis, occurs as often as needed, from every three weeks to as long as once or twice a year.
-The faster the snake is growing, the more often it sheds its skin.
+The faster the snake grows, the more often it sheds its skin.
 Snakes never entirely stop growing.

 Cold-blooded

 Touch a snake, and it’ll feel cool.
-That’s because it’s cold-blooded and unable to generate body heat (ectothermic).
+That’s because snakes are cold-blooded and unable to generate body heat (ectothermic).
 Its body temperature is always the same as the surrounding air.
-So, if it’s 70° F (21° C), that’s what the snake will be.
-Because humans have a relatively constant body temperature of around 98.6° F (37° C), a snake will always feel cool to our touch unless it’s been basking in the sun on a 99° F day.
-That isn’t likely to happen, though, because they prefer the mid-80s (26° C).
-To regulate their body temperature, they move in and out of the sun.
+So, if it’s 70 degrees Fahrenheit (21° C), that’s what the snake will be.
+Because humans have a relatively constant body temperature of around 98.6° F (37° C), a snake will always feel cool to our touch unless it’s been basking in the sun on a day that’s hotter than that.
+That isn’t likely to happen, however, because they prefer the mid-80s (26° C).
+They move in and out of the sun to regulate their body temperature.
 If the weather is too hot, they hide in a cool spot and remain inactive.
-When the temps start falling at the end of summer, they’re more likely to be seen because they’re “sunbathing” more to warm up.
+When the temps start falling at the end of summer, they’re more likely to be seen because they’re “sunbathing” more often to warm up.

 Hibernation (brumation)